 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

 A Secret Santa for Food Lovers

 Personally, I love belonging to this food community.
-You can share or find recipes, watch cooking demonstrations and get help with kitchen and home questions.
-They also have a shop that sells home goods and crafts, kitchenware.
+You can share or find recipes, watch cooking demonstrations, and get help with kitchen and home questions.
+They also have a shop that sells home goods, crafts, and kitchenware.
 They even have a collaboration with Nordstrom.

 How It Started

 According to the Food52 website, the swap began 11 years ago.
 That is when an F52er Noëlle (aka, enbe) posted on the Hotline and suggested a simple food-centered gift exchange between community members.